Qazax: Economy

 The economy of Gazakh is partially agricultural, partially tourism-based, with some industries in operation.

 The Gazakh Cement Plant is served by a railway branch off the BTK railway at Aghstafa.

 Location

 Gazakh region is located in the west of Azerbaijan.
 It borders with Georgia for 9 km and with Armenia for 168 km.

 Gazakh region is located in the western part of the republic, in the western part of the vast Ganja-Gazakh plain, which starts from the slopes of the mountain range of the Lesser Caucasus and extends along the right bank of the Kura river.
 The highest elevation is "Odun" mountain (1316 meters).
 Its nature is mainly plain, the southern part is low mountainous.

 Culture

 A memorial museum dedicated to Molla Panah Vagif and Molla Vali Vidadi is located in the city.

 Sports

 The city has one professional football team, Goyazan Gazakh, currently competing in the second-flight of Azerbaijani football, the Azerbaijan First Division.

 Transport

+June 15, 2025 Azerbaijan – Baku-Agstafa route of Azerbaijan Railways extends to Qazax.